 Overall, compared to other project management tools, Asana is cheaper and more scalable.
 It’s convenient for content teams who plan to expand in the future.

-Pro tip: Asana offers a 30-day free trial for the Premium and Business packages.
+Pro tip: If you click the links above, you’ll see that Asana offers a 30-day free trial for the Premium and Business packages.
 The only catch is that you have to apply for the service via credit card.
 Your account will be billed automatically once your trial expires.

 Battle Royale: How Does Asana Compare to Other Project Management Tools?